High-Performance and Distributed Computing

-Hans Vandierendonck is a Lecturer in High-Performance and Distributed Computing in the school of Electronics, Electrical Engineering and Computer Science, at Queen's University Belfast He is a member of the research cluster on high-performance and distributed computing (HPDC).
+Hans Vandierendonck is a Lecturer (assistant professor) in High-Performance and Distributed Computing in the school of Electronics, Electrical Engineering and Computer Science, at Queen's University Belfast He is a member of the research cluster on high-performance and distributed computing (HPDC).
 His research interests are on compilers, runtime systems and architectures for parallel systems with special attention to the programmability of such systems.
 Hans also has a vested interested in computer architecture, and particularly in cache architecture, prediction and performance evaluation.

 Hans received the IBM Belgium Prize for Computer Science in 2000 for his graduation thesis on "Bank prediction in multi-bank caches" and in 2004 for his PhD dissertation on "Avoiding mapping conflicts in microprocessors".
 His graduation thesis also received the Jozef Plateau prize from the Alumni Engineers Ghent in 2000.
 Hans was finalist in the 2004 Championship Branch Prediction competition.